 Our writing curriculum is broken down into the following:

-As children progress through the school they are introduced to a wide range of texts that are specially selected to provide the focus for writing tasks across a range of genres.
+As children progress through the school they are introduced to a wide range of texts and models that are specially selected to provide the focus for writing tasks across a range of genres.
 They receive daily teaching of reading, writing, spelling, punctuation and grammar.
 This teaching explicitly links phonics skills to their reading and writing tasks.
 Reading lessons have a targeted phonics sound enabling children to fully embed and practise the sounds they have learnt in their literacy skills.